 - Prepares candidates to be a faith leader as well as an instructional leader in their Catholic schools.

 - Cohort model allows for the development of community, which is at the heart of who we are as Church, and this community of learners becomes a future network of support for candidates as they enter the field of Catholic school leadership

 - Most of the courses (over 90%) are taught by experienced Catholic school leaders, giving the classes a perspective grounded in practicality and experience

 - The infusion of reflective practice throughout the program develops reflective Catholic school leaders

 - Possibility of an optional two-week summer course at Loyola University’s Rome Campus to develop global leadership perspectives

 - Aligned to the National Standards and Benchmarks for Effective Catholic Schools (NSBECS), Professional Standards for Educational Leaders (PSEL), and National Educational Leadership Preparation (NELP) standards.

-Applicants must hold at least a Bachelor’s degree and the appropriate teaching credentials from the state in which the candidate is working.
+- appropriate teaching credentials from the state in which the candidate is working.

 Admission to this program is reserved for candidates outside the state of Illinois.